Colossal (film): Plot

-Tim pays a visit to Gloria, but is irritated by her living situation before apologizing.
-Upon meeting Tim at the bar, Oscar provokes a confrontation by setting off fireworks indoors.
+Tim pays a visit to Gloria but is irritated by her living situation before apologizing.
+Upon meeting Tim at the bar, Oscar provokes a confrontation by setting off a giant firework indoors.
 Tim tries to get Gloria to leave with him, but she stays to curb Oscar's destructive behavior.
-Oscar visits Gloria's house to prevent her from leaving, and Gloria recalls their childhood; as a child, Gloria made a paper diorama of Seoul as a school project, which was blown into what would later become the playground; a young Oscar retrieved it, but destroyed it out of jealousy.
+Oscar visits Gloria's house to prevent her from leaving, and Gloria recalls their childhood; as a child, Gloria made a paper diorama of Seoul as a school project, which was blown into what would later become the playground; a young Oscar retrieved it but destroyed it out of jealousy.
 Gloria's anger triggered lightning which strikes both of them, as well as their toys—Gloria's being a reptilian monster, and Oscar's being a robot.

 In the present, Gloria recognizes that Oscar's manipulative behavior arises from his self-hatred at never having amounted to anything; the robot manifests as his way of making himself feel important.
 After deciding to leave town, Gloria races Oscar for the playground.
 Oscar incapacitates her and destroys a large portion of Seoul, killing hundreds of people.
-Oscar warns Gloria that for every day she is not with him, he will commence further rampages.
+Oscar warns Gloria that for every day she is not with him, he will commit further rampages.

 Shortly afterward, Gloria makes a trip to South Korea, apologizing to Tim over the phone, but says she owes him no explanations as he had ended their relationship.
-At 8:05 am in the United States, Oscar carries out his threat, making his robot manifest in Seoul.
+At 8:05 am in his time zone, Oscar carries out his threat, manifesting his robot in Seoul.
 Gloria walks toward it in Seoul, making her monster appear at the playground back home.
 Gloria's monster catches Oscar and flings him over the horizon, causing the robot and her monster to disappear.
 Gloria retreats to a bar and asks the bartender if she would like to hear an amazing story.
 The bartender says yes, and offers Gloria a drink, at which Gloria sighs.